Freddd13/music-separation-gui/README.md

 After the first installation, you can quickly start the program by running `run.exe` in the future.
 In fact, the `install.cmd` will provoke the `run.exe`.
 The former is to deal with torch packages, so there's no need to run it after the installation.

-#### GUI only (If you have already got torch `1.7.1` GPU environment):
+### Method2.
+GUI only (If you have already got torch `1.7.1` GPU environment):

 Please checkout [GUI only](#GUI only)

 # Usage
 After installation, you can delete `opt/package` to free some space.
-You can choose either single music or multiple ones to seperate and get vocal, accompaniment or both.
-When dealing with a batch of songs, you need to put them in one clean folder.
+Choose either single music or multiple ones to seperate and get vocal, accompaniment or both.
+When dealing with a batch of songs, you need to put them in one `clean folder`.
+Note that the output folder should **NOT** be inside the input folder.
 If you have your own model and yaml, please switch to the Settings tab and load your own ckpt and yaml.